Gershy/hut/readme.md

 <!-- `````` -->

-This is a minimal example to get started with Hut.
+*This is a minimal example to get started with Hut!*

 You are now using a developer tool which simulates multiple users using the "test1" app.
 (To view the "test1" app as a single user simply navigate in a separate tab to `http://localhost`!)